Keyboard shortcuts

 The file property is of type R2Object, which represents an object stored in R2.
 This type provides access to metadata about the object, such as its size and content type.

-Include Trees can also be used with R2 backed Models to specify which properties to include when fetching data.
+Data Sources can also be used with R2 Models to specify which properties to include when fetching data.

 Mixing Data Together